 In general, the quality of users is high.
 The app also allows users to get verified, giving you certainty you’re speaking to the person shown in the photos instead of a catfish.

-Some of the free features are Backtrack which lets you redo the last swipe three times per day.
+One of the free Bumble features is Backtrack, which lets you redo the last swipe three times per day.

 Paid features include Superswipe, Spotlight, Extend, and Rematch.
 The true value of each of these will be revealed further in this article.

 Once a woman has initiated contact, both you and her have the ability to call or video call each other.

 Bumble AKA the female friendly version of Tinder…

 …should you use that app, or is it a waste of time?

 In this video you get: